 So why the change you ask?

 Well - here is the thing: When I named my business, I did not put nearly as much thought into it as I should have.
-I was thinking short term, get something up quick and cute and catchy.
-I was thinking of this is a hobby or side project, not my future so just have fun.
+I was thinking short term, get something up quick and cute and catchy so I can sell stuff.
+I was thinking of this is a hobby or side project, not my future or career.
+So my kitschy side came up with the cute lamb and it didn't occur to me to think beyond that minute.
 I wasn't thinking at all to be honest.
 And THAT was a mistake.
-I had no idea what was ahead and wasn't looking at the long haul and the future.
-And I ignored all of my marketing background and instincts (never do that).

 While the name Midwest Crochet and the lamb logo were cute and a play on my initials, they did not really represent me or the brand.
 I am not from the Midwest.
-I'm a reluctant transplant.
+I n fact, I'm a reluctant transplant and do not claim Chicago at all as my identity.
+I am a NYC gal and anyone who knows me knows that.
+So Midwest in my name is just off.
 And, while crochet is my main technique, I knit and plan to expand and the name limited me and my customers.

 Knowing this helped.
-It removes the "oh my gosh what am I doing" fear.
-It reminded me that change is good.
+It removes the "oh my gosh what am I doing" fear because like those companies, I knew finding MY brand identity was as important to succeed.
+It also reminded me that change is good.
 Change is growth and evolution and that is what I want for me and my business.
 It helped me keep my focus on future and not be trapped by fear of the task.

 And this time I didn't rush into anything.
 I thought about me, my story, my brand's story.
 I thought about what would I say when someone asked "where did the name come from?"
 I thought how do I invite people to learn my story?
 I considered where do I want to go next and what name will express that.
+I thought about all the things a "brand" is supposed to be: a representation of me and the product.
 Sure I thought about websites, search and all that important stuff.
 But mostly, I kept coming back to the brand story.
 To my story.

 And that led me back to my grandparents over and over again.
+So much of how I live and what I do goes back to them.
+Even starting this crazy business has me constantly thinking of them and what would gampa do.
 I mulled it over, worked with my graphic artist to create a logo that encompasses all of the above.
 And I am so excited and thrilled with the finished product.

 144 Stitches IS my brand story.